We're Not Gonna Sleep Tonight: Critical reception

 Jason Fox from NME noted that with "We're Not Gonna Sleep Tonight" Bunton "is back on the cheesy dancefloor of clubland, scrapping it out in a battle of the handbags with the dreadful Dannii and Sophie Ellis-Bextor, a woman so ill-suited to such indignities it's almost scary.
 Emma's got it in her bones."
 In his review of parent album A Girl Like Me, Fox's colleague Timothy Mark ranked the song album the album's "several lovely moments" and wrote: "Dedicated to the Girls, [this] could've been a contender for the – sadly never made – second Mel & Kim LP."
 AllMusic editor Stewart Mason called the song "slinky" and found that it sounds "like the singles that should have been from the Spice Girls' disappointing last album, unapologetically catchy and well-constructed pop songs in a style that's been a part of pop music since the days of Lesley Gore or the Supremes."

 Commercial performance

 The song was issued as the album's third and final single on 10 December 2001 in the United Kingdom.
-It debuted and peaked at number 20 on the UK Singles Chart in the week ending 22 December 2001, becoming Bunton's fourth consecutive solo top 20 entry after "What I Am" (1999), "What Took You So Long?"
+It debuted and peaked at number 20 on the UK Singles Chart in the week ending 22 December 2001, becoming Bunton's fourth consecutive solo top-20 entry after "What I Am" (1999), "What Took You So Long?"
 (2001) and "Take My Breath Away" (2001), all of which were top five hits.
-"We're Not Gonna Sleep Tonight" also peaked at number 27 on the Scottish Singles Chart.
+"We're Not Gonna Sleep Tonight" also peaked at number 27 on the Romanian Top 100.